 Do I get angry and say stuff?

-But not as much I’d have if I hadn’t learnt my lesson.
+But not as much I’d have if I hadn’t learned my lesson.

 I’m more guided now.
 I don’t spill everything that comes to my lips.
 Otherwise, my marriage would be gone because my words could sting like venom.